 Content and designs

-- Content: this usually includes blog posts, white paper/ guides, social media posts.
+- Content: this usually includes blog posts, white papers, social media posts.

 - Video: could be a product video and/or brand video.
 A product video is more around that product/feature, usually shows a bit of "how-to" vs. a brand video is an overarching messaging and aspirational benefits.